-Social assistance allowance (old-age): Paid at the normal retirement age to persons who are not eligible for an old-age pension.
+Old-age social pension (social assistance): Paid at the normal retirement age to persons not eligible for an old-age pension.
 There is no income test.

-Disability pension: The insured must have 1 to 5 years of covered employment, depending on the insured's age when the disability began.
+Disability pension: The insured must have one to five years of covered employment, depending on the insured's age when the disability began.
 Must be assessed with a Group I (total disability and requires constant attendance), Group II (total disability with an 80% loss of mobility), or Group III (partial disability with some loss in working capacity) disability.

-Periods of study, maternity leave, caring for persons with disabilities, registered unemployment, and other leave periods approved by special decree are taken into account.
+Covered employment includes periods of study, maternity leave, caring for persons with disabilities, registered unemployment, and other leave periods approved by special decree.

-An expert commission of the State Agency of Social Security assesses the degree of disability.
+An expert commission of the Ministry of Labor and Social Protection assesses the degree of disability.

-Constant-attendance supplement: Paid if the insured requires the constant attendance of others to perform daily functions
+Constant-attendance supplement: Paid if the insured requires the constant attendance of others to perform daily functions.

-Partial pension for total disability: Paid with less than the required number of years of covered employment for a full total disability pension.
+Partial disability pension: Paid with less than the required number of years of covered employment for a full total disability pension.

-Pension supplement (disability): Paid to a person with a Group I disability, single persons with a Group II disability, and workers associated with the Chernobyl catastrophe.
+Pension supplement (disability): Paid to a person with a Group I disability, single persons with a Group II disability, and Chernobyl disaster workers.